uselagoon/aergia-controller/README.md

 ## Change the default templates

-By using the environment variable `ERROR_FILES_PATH`, and pointing to a location that contains the two templates `error.html` and `unidle.html`, you can change what is shown to the end user.
+By using the environment variable `ERROR_FILES_PATH`, and pointing to a location that contains the three templates `error.html`, `forced.html`, and `unidle.html`, you can change what is shown to the end user.

 This could be done using a configmap and volume mount to any directory, then update the `ERROR_FILES_PATH` to this directory.